-19. Performance measures and Key Performance Indicators are to be developed in line with national best practice developed by Social Care Institute for Excellence (SCIE).
-The aim will be to have a set of simple measures, qualitative and quantitative measures to support effective operational management of the service.
-These measures will be described in the presentation accompanying this paper.
+20. Performance measures and Key Performance Indicators are to be developed in line with national best practice developed by the Social Care Institute for Excellence (SCIE).
+The aim will be to have a set of simple measures, qualitative and quantitative, to support effective operational management of the service.